orblivion/ntfy/.sandstorm/README.md

 * List ntfy features that are missing from the Sandstorm version
 * Add onboarding information and warnings

-Anything related to the "Extra API" will be put off.
+Anything related to the "Extra API" that I am considering (see link for details) will be put off.

 ### [Security](README_DETAILS.md#security)

 ntfy's web UI is mostly another dumb client.
-Almost all configurations and secrets are actually stored in the browser (which causes some new problems, see "Caveats about missing features" below).
+Almost all configurations and secrets are actually stored in the browser.
+This simplifies security (though it causes some new problems, see "Caveats about missing features" below).

 However there are a couple exceptions. **For the initial release**: